krismichalski/docker-rails/README.md

 ### Mini
 These images are more of an experiment to create smallest, usable image for rails.

-With the size about 150MB, these are ~4 times thinner than [official rails images](https://hub.docker.com/_/rails/) They are not officially supported, but I will update them from time to time to meet rails dependencies.
+With the size about 150MB, these are ~4 times thinner than [official rails images](https://hub.docker.com/_/rails/)

 ## Tip for quick development
 Instad of installing every single gem from Gemfile each time you want to add new one, I recommend to create docker volume and mount it to /home/app/bundle.
-This way you can install only new gems.
+Thanks to that you can install only new gems.

 See [example docker-compose.yml](https://github.com/nooulaif/docker-rails/blob/master/example-compose.yml)
 for a way to achieve this.